 Furthermore Naviair provides flight information and SAR in Greenland and aerodrome flight information service in Vágar airport on the Faroe Islands.

 Naviair is partner and partly owner of Aireon, the company that creates space-based ADS-B, making global air traffic surveillance a powerful reality.
-The system becomes operational in 2019.
+The system became operational in 2019.